David_Yarrow_Lion_King_Hilton_Asmus_Contemporary

 • Framed: 71.5" x 67" (182 cm x 171 cm)

 We ship worldwide and use a multitude of providers to safely deliver your artwork.
-Domestic delivery and installation may also be available via Hilton Asmus Contemporary’s private art shuttle.
+Domestic delivery and installation may also be available via Hilton Contemporary’s private art shuttle.
 Please inquire.